Adis7i/Project_by_Adis/README.md

 # AFEncryptor (Advanced File Encryptor)

 ## Description
 AdvancedFileEncryptor2000 is a program designed for encryption and decryption tasks.
-It provides both command-line and user-friendly UI modes for various cryptographic functions.
-This tool is optimized for **Windows 7** equipped with **Python 3.8**.
+It provides both command-line and user-friendly UI modes for various cryptographic functions

 ## Requirements
 - The **cryptography** library (version 41.*) is recommended if you're having trouble with Rust-based cryptography.